 Putting things away when we get them out is probably the simplest and most important thing we do on a daily basis (maybe an hourly basis!) to keep our home neat and organized.

 Whether it’s putting clothes away after we’ve finished wearing them, putting dishes and food away after dinner, or putting piano books away after we’ve finished practicing… those few minutes here and there save hours and hours of cleaning and organizing later on — plus I don’t have to look at the clutter surrounding me all day!

-2. I purge extras.
+2. We declutter extras.

-I keep paper to a minimum, and I file any paper I do need to keep ASAP.
-I rarely let dishes pile up next to the sink for more than a couple hours after dinner, and I try really really hard to keep clutter away from all my flat surfaces.
+I keep paper to a minimum, and I file any paper I need to keep ASAP.
+I rarely let dishes pile up next to the sink for more than a couple hours after dinner, and I try to keep clutter away from all my flat surfaces.

-4. I don’t make excuses.
+4. We don’t make excuses.

-When I’m leaving a room and going to another room, I’ll do a quick 3-second scan of the room to see if I can pick something up, bring something to the other room, throw something away, etc. etc.
+When I’m leaving a room and going to another room, I’ll do a quick 3-second scan of the room to see if I can pick something up, bring something to the other room, throw something away, etc.